All cases

 Challenge

 Before this project started, ITRex conducted a comprehensive data platform assessment, giving the client a clear modernization roadmap built on their chosen platform, Microsoft Fabric.
 The proposed architecture promised to eliminate data silos, improve reporting accuracy, and enable future AI-driven insights.
-When the implementation phase began, the client encountered insurmountable commercial challenges related to licensing and vendor management within the Microsoft Fabric environment.
+When the implementation phase began, the client encountered significant commercial challenges related to licensing and vendor management within the Microsoft Fabric environment.
 This slowed and eventually stopped the Fabric rollout, putting the company's digital transformation on hold.
 To get their data strategy back on track, the client needed an immediate deployment of a reliable, cost-effective, and vendor-neutral platform.
-That's why ITRex, an experienced data migration services provider, proposed switching from the current data ecosystem to Azure Databricks, a mature, cost-effective, and AI-ready data platform.
+As an experienced data migration services provider, ITRex proposed switching from the existing data ecosystem to Azure Databricks—a mature, cost-effective, and AI-ready platform with a track record in enterprise data engineering.

 Solution

-ITRex gave the client's data transformation project a second wind by deploying a cloud-based data platform powered by Databricks on Azure Databricks.
+ITRex revived the client's data transformation project by deploying a cloud-based data platform powered by Databricks on Azure Databricks.
 The new environment centralized critical operational, financial, and maintenance data, allowing for consistent, governed, and scalable analytics throughout the organization.
 The project deliverables included:

 Automated data ingestion pipelines, which connected and synchronized information from core systems, including finance, maintenance, GIS, and billing software